Sparsh57/Time-Table-Optimization/README.md

 ## Database Schema

-The system uses SQLite with SQLAlchemy ORM.
-Each organization gets a separate database file with the following structure:
+The system uses SQLite with SQLAlchemy ORM by default.
+When a `DATABASE_URL` is provided it can connect to a MySQL server instead.
+Each organization gets a separate database (or file) with the following structure:

 ### Core Tables
 - **Users**: Stores all users (students, professors, admins) with role-based access